nodejs/node-addon-api/doc/object.md

 - [Function](function.md)
 - [TypedArray](typed_array.md).

-This class provides a number of convenience methods, most of which are used to set or set properties on a JavaScript object.
+This class provides a number of convenience methods, most of which are used to set or get properties on a JavaScript object.
 For example, Set() and Get().

 ## Example
 ```cpp